Grimxjoke/Grimxjoke/README.md

 - 👋 Hi, I’m Paul
-- 🌱 I’m currently learning Blockchain Technology
-- 💞️ I’m looking to collaborate on Smart Contract Project on Ethereum or any Layer 2 blockchains using the Ethereum Virtual Machine (EVM)
+- 💞️ I’m looking to secure Smart Contract Projects build on the EVM.
 - 📫 How to reach me : paul.birnbaum.pro@gmail.com

 <!---